-Open the Breaker block dialog box and set its parameters as follows:
+Open the Breaker block dialog box and set these parameters:

-Insert the circuit breaker in series with the sending end of the line, then rearrange the circuit as shown in the figure.
+Insert the Breaker block in series with the sending end of the line, then rearrange the circuit as shown in the figure.

 Right-click the two lines that connect to the Scope 1 block and select Properties.
 In the dialog box, select Log signal data for the two signals and click OK.
 From the Simulation Data Inspector menu , select Send Logged Workspace Data to Data Inspector.

 box and set the number of sections to

 box and change the number of sections from